Awty-Hackclub/Motivational-Bot/README.md

 # Motivational-Bot

-A Discord bot that serves motivation quotes. (submission to the CodeHax 2020 hackathon)
+A Discord bot that serves motivation quotes.

 ## How to run the bot